meligatt/project_layout_black/README.md

 ~~~~~~~~
 * Note for Designer: This is a test, and I know it needs more fine tuning to get the exact styles
-from the high level def mockup.
+from the high fidelity mockup.